FOR IMMEDIATE RELEASE

 For instance, our attorneys will be able to help survivors with non-criminal legal issues such as: navigating on-campus disciplinary procedures; seeking on-campus accommodations; writing victim statements and preparing testimony; filing for civil protective orders; protecting victim privacy; deciding when and where to report; addressing and preventing retaliation; creating victim-centered safety plans; and identifying other civil legal needs.

-Legal Aid is a nonprofit, public interest law firm that provides free legal services to low-income Arkansans with civil legal problems across 31 countries.
+Legal Aid is a nonprofit, public interest law firm that provides free legal services to low-income Arkansans with civil legal problems across 31 counties.
 To apply for assistance or for more information, call (800) 952-9243 or visit ARLegalAid.org.